grannycart/by-sound-alone_source/full-draft-manuscripts/manuscript_draft-subworld_book1.md

 [//]: # (### Captain Percy goes to recruit Chips to help fix the leak)

 "Sweet fucking hell."
 Percy said to herself.
-"Sweet hell!"
+"Sweet fucking hell!"
 She repeated at a yell.
 She ran up the cargo hold, and back into the battery compartments.
-She pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound.
+She pulled the heavy watertight bulkhead closed behind her with a loud metal-on-metal sound, sealing the cargo bay.
 She turned the wheel to seal it.
 It took all her strength --- these seals were rarely used and they were planting themselves ever more firmly into a rusted stasis as time passed.

 She climbed up a deck, and passed out the back of crew quarters, through the galley and into the engine room.
 The only sound there was the buzz of the electric motors running in the next compartment back, and a randomized clanking of tools from the deck below.
 She leaned over the open hatch to the lower engine room.

 "Chips!
 Chips, come over here."

 The clanking sound stopped and the face of the _Prospect's_ engineer appeared below the open hatch a moment later, peering up at her.
-Chips wore her tied back in a thick black braid, to keep it from getting into her work.
+Chips wore her hair tied back in a thick black braid, to keep it from getting into her work.
 Her hands were black with grease that had also created a grimy patch on the leather apron she wore.
 In her hands she held the body of a deconstructed piece of machinery the size of a baseball, as if she had been butchering some small game animal for dinner.

 "What the Fuck's up?"
 Chips asked.

 "There's a leak."
 These were words no submariner ever wanted to hear.
 But Chips had fixed leaks before.
-It was the answer to the next question that Captain Percy did not want to have to give.
+It was the answer to the next question that Captain Percy did not want to have to give her.

 "I was wondering when someone would make their fucking way down here and tell me why the fuck the boat has been moving so fucking funny.
 Where the fuck are we leaking?"